-The Privy Council handed down a December 2016 judgment in a matrimonial appeal from the British Virgin Islands which challenged the lower courts’ ruling on the division of property in divorce proceedings.
+The UK Privy Council handed down a December 2016 judgment in a matrimonial appeal from the British Virgin Islands which challenged the lower courts’ ruling on the division of property in divorce proceedings.

 The appellant, Mr. Scatliffe, appealed against an order for ancillary relief made in favour of his ex-wife in Scatliffe v Scatliffe.
 The Privy Council dismissed the appeal on the basis that the order for division of property made by the BVI High Court and upheld by the Court of Appeal was fair to both parties in light of all the relevant circumstances of the case.
 In the process of dismissing what the Privy Council termed as Mr. Scatliffe’s “ill-starred appeal,” the Board took the opportunity to offer some guidance and clarity on the judicial treatment of non-matrimonial property.

 “Matrimonial property” is taken to broadly encompass property acquired during a marriage, which is the financial product of the parties’ common endeavour, while “non-matrimonial” property includes property owned by only one of the parties acquired before the marriage, or property acquired during the marriage as an inheritance or gift to that party only.

 In commenting on the fact that Mr. Scatliffe’s guest house which he inherited from his parents was erroneously disregarded by the lower courts, the Board outlined the extent to which the non-matrimonial property of a party may still be relevant in the court’s division of assets.

 - The court indicated that pursuant to Section 26(1)(a) of the Matrimonial Proceedings and Property Act (MPPA), the court must have regard to the “property and other financial resources which each of the parties… has or is likely to have in the foreseeable future.”